Your Ad Here

 by Chris Guenzler

-For my Spring 2006 trip I wanted to use my Amtrak Guest Reward Points one way and wanted to get the most for the points.
-I checked Baseball schedules hoping to catch at least one game along the way.
-I wanted to return to Philadelphia as SEPTA had routes I hadn't done yet.
-The River Line could be worked in and that would mean a trip on PATCO that I hadn't ridden.
-That Princeton Line on New Jersey Transit could be worked in and then in New York I would have my choice of new lines to ride.
-I called Guest Rewards and learned the passenger doesn't get to choose the routing only the computer does.
-That meant one Southwest Chief Trip for sure.
-The computer then had me on the Lake Shore limited until I asked if there was another departure time from New York I could take.
-She said 9:25 AM and I took it.
+For my Spring 2006 trip, I wanted to use my Amtrak Guest Reward points one way and wanted to get the most for the points.
+I checked baseball schedules hoping to catch at least one game along the way.
+I wanted to return by way of Philadelphia since SEPTA had routes I had not ridden yet.
+I could ride the River Line as well as PATCO, neither of which I had ridden.
+The Princeton Line on New Jersey Transit could also be worked in, and then in New York, I would have my choice of new lines to ride.
+I called Guest Rewards and learned the passenger does not get to choose the routing, the computer does.
+That meant one Southwest Chief trip for certain.
+The computer then had me on the Lake Shore Limited until I asked if there was another departure time from New York.
+The reservation agent said there was a departure at 9:25 AM.
 A Viewliner Sleeper on the Cardinal and a Superliner Roomette on the Southwest Chief would be my westbound choices.
-That meant a Wednesday departure for New York City would allow a New York Mets Game Tuesday night.
-With the westbound leg done, I went to Santa Ana where my excellent night time Amtrak agent Marty booked me coach with a great fare which I paid for on the spot.
-She then booked my Sleeping Car space on the Southwest Chief and Capitol Limited with a Corridor Train getting me to Philadelphia.
-A pair of Keystone Trains would get me to New York City on that Tuesday.
-I would use my usual Herald Square Hotel in the Big Apple but needed to find a new hotel for Philadelphia.
-After searching On-line for about an hour I found the Holiday Inn Express in downtown to be perfect for what I needed to do.
-Simplified Dining was announced meaning my last steak dinner would be on the Southwest Chief on April 13th as it was schedule to be switched over April 15th.
-Over the next months I paid for the Sleeping Car rooms and did the other trips on the web site before that big day arrived.
+That meant a Wednesday departure for New York City which would allow a New York Mets game Tuesday night.
+With the westbound leg done, I went to Santa Ana where my excellent night time Amtrak agent Marty booked me a coach with a great fare which I paid for on the spot.
+She then booked my Sleeping Car space on the Southwest Chief and Capitol Limited, with a Corridor train to Philadelphia.
+A pair of Keystone trains would get me to New York City on that Tuesday.
+I would stay at my usual Herald Square Hotel in the Big Apple, but needed to find a new hotel for Philadelphia.
+After searching online for about an hour, I found the Holiday Inn Express downtown to be perfect for what I needed.
+Simplified Dining was announced meaning my last steak dinner would be on the Southwest Chief on April 13th as it was scheduled to be switched over on April 15th.
+Over the next months, I paid for the Sleeping Car rooms and did the other trips on the website before that big day arrived.

-To say that I was ready for this trip would have been an under statement.
-My Mother drove me down to the Santa Ana Train Station and I talked with Marty my outstanding night agent at Santa Ana before I walked out onto the balcony overlooking the tracks.
+To say that I was ready for this trip would have been an understatement.
+My Mother drove me to the Santa Ana train station and I talked with Marty, my outstanding night ticket agent, before I walked out onto the balcony overlooking the tracks.

 Metrolink Train 686 came into Santa Ana heading to Irvine.

 Minutes later, Surfliner 583 came in to take me to Los Angeles.
-I took a seat in a Superliner Coach and then found Pablo who shared a seat with me to LAUPT.
-The train stopped in Anaheim and Fullerton before making its way to Los Angeles Union Station early.
-I planted myself on a bench and waited for the Southwest Chief to back into LAUPT.
+I took a seat in a Superliner coach and then found Pablo who shared a seat with me to LAUPT.
+The train stopped in Anaheim and Fullerton before making its way to Los Angeles.
+I found a bench and waited for the Southwest Chief to back into the station.

-Southwest Chief 4 4/13/06 At 6:03 PM the Southwest Chief backed into LAUPT.
-This train had P42DC's 63, 99 and 179, Baggage 1702, Transition 39034, Sleepers 32012 and 32031, Diner 38011, Lounge 33030, Coaches 34024, 34008 and 34096 with Baggage 1250 along with Express Trak 74039 on the rear end.
-I boarded the 32031 with my Sleeping Car Attendant Simon taking my ticket before I went to Room 2.
-I went back to ground and learned that Simplified Dining was started on this train yesterday not like the April 15th Amtrak had stated.
-That date I was informed was out of Chicago so all eastbound trains leaving after the 12th would be Simplified Dining.
-What does that mean?
-One waiter and one steward upstairs who will serve all the passengers and one lone cook downstairs who prepares all the meals.
-Gone are the other waiter, assistant chef and dishwasher.
-So my last steak on the Southwest Chief idea was dead even before the train left LAUPT which it did on time.
-After the train left they started to call Dinner Reservations in by name.
+At 6:03 PM, the train backed into LAUPT.
+It had P42DC's 63, 99 and 179, Baggage 1702, Transition 39034, Sleeping Cars 32012 and 32031, Diner 38011, Lounge 33030, Coaches 34024, 34008 and 34096 with baggage 1250 and Express Trak 74039 on the rear end.
+I boarded the 32031 with my Sleeping Car Attendant, Simon, taking my ticket before I went to Room 2.
+I went back to the platform and learned that Simplified Dining had started on this train the previous day, instead of April 15th as Amtrak had stated.
+I was informed the date was effective out of Chicago so that all eastbound trains leaving after the 12th would be Simplified Dining.

-I went to the Dining Car to ask for a reservation and when I said I came off the Surfliner and never went inside the station she gave me a table to sit at.
-I learned the Dinner Reservations are given out by Customer Service in LA when passengers show there tickets and IDs to check in.
-I was seated with Donna going to Kansas City and Rodney going to Phoenix.
-I ordered a Pork Chop, Baked Potato and no veggies.
-The plates are plastic but look like the regular dining car china.
-The glasses are plastic but we do have silverware.
-So now was my first Simplified Dining meal on Amtrak?
+I went to the Dining Car to ask for a reservation and explained that I had come from the Surfliner and never went inside the station, so the steward seated me at a table.
+I learned dinner reservations are given out by Customer Service in Los Angeles when passengers show their tickets and IDs when checking in.
+I was seated with Donna, going to Kansas City, and Rodney, going to Phoenix.
+I ordered a pork chop, baked potato and no vegetables.
+The plates were plastic, but looked like regular dining car china.
+The glasses were plastic too, but we did have silverware.
+So how was my first Simplified Dining meal on Amtrak?

 The Pork Chop was surprisingly delicious.

-The Chocolate Cake hit the spot.
-Good conversation was had during the meal and overall it was just like eating in the dining car on any other trip.
-I returned to my room to listen to some music in this case Jeff Beck "Wired".
-The train stopped in Fullerton during dinner and later did Riverside and San Bernardino where I took a fresh air stop.
-I called it a night as the train climbed Cajon Pass as I made up my bed and climbed in.
+The chocolate cake was excellent.
+Good conversation was had during the meal and overall, it was just like eating in the dining car on any other trip.
+I returned to my room to listen to some music, in this case Jeff Beck "Wired".
+The train stopped at Fullerton during dinner and later at Riverside and San Bernardino, where I took a fresh air break.
+As the train climbed Cajon Pass, I called it a night, made up my bed and climbed in.

-I slept really well the first night and woke up east of Flagstaff.
-I returned the room to day configuration and enjoyed the train as it traveled through the transition zone from forest to desert.
-After Canyon Diablo they announced breakfast over the PA system instead of you just walking in.
-That announcement should wake up the entire train.
-I was seated with Jim and Maylene from Phoenix heading to Michigan and Beth going to Lansing, Michigan.
+I slept really well the first night and woke up east of Flagstaff the next morning.
+I returned the room to daytime configuration and enjoyed the train as it traveled through the transition zone from forest to desert.
+After Canyon Diablo, breakfast was announced over the PA system.
+This was another change from just walking into the dining car.
+That announcement probably woke up the entire train.
+I was seated with Jim and Maylene from Phoenix, heading to Michigan, and Beth going to Lansing, Michigan.

-I had French Toast and Turkey Sausage Links.
+I had French toast and turkey sausage links.
 The links were not as good as when they are cooked on a grill.
-More interesting conversations including a discussion of Jackie Chan.
-I returned to my room for John Wetton "Chasing the Dragon".
-As we arrived into Gallup a BNSF train crew using remote control derailed three cars across the yard tracks.
+There were more interesting conversations, including a discussion of Jackie Chan.
+I returned to my room where I listened to John Wetton "Chasing the Dragon".
+As we arrived in Gallup, New Mexico, a BNSF crew using remote control derailed three cars across the yard tracks.

-Gallup, New Mexico before I walked back and talked with Pablo who had a good night sleep in coach.
+The train arrived at Gallup before I walked back and talked with Pablo who had a good night's sleep in coach.
 We crossed the Continental Divide with me in my room listening to Deep Purple "Come Hell or High Water".
-I was enjoying the scenery as I read my May 2006 Railfan and Railroading Magazine.
-The Southwest Chief went around four eastbound BNSF freights before Grants where two westbounds were waiting our passage.
+I was enjoying the scenery as I read my May 2006 Railfan and Railroad magazine.
+The Southwest Chief went around four eastbound BNSF freights before Grants, where two westbounds were awaiting our passage.

-I napped and then later had a freight train delay before we left the BNSF mainline and later crossed the Rio Grande River.
-We arrived into Albuquerque at 12:24 PM.
+I took a nap and then later waited for a freight train delay before leaving the BNSF mainline at Dailies.
+After crossing the Rio Grande River, we arrived into Albuquerque at 12:24 PM.

 New Mexico Railrunner will be a future commuter service between Belen, Albuquerque and Bernalillo that will start this summer.